herbertwells/Volcano/README.md

   - **Pump**: Turns the pump **ON** or **OFF**.
   - **Auto Shutoff**: Enables or disables the auto shutoff feature.
   - **Vibration**: Enables or disables the vibration feature.
+  - **Connection**: Connects or disconnects the vaporizer from Home Assistant.

 - **Numbers**:
   - **Heater Temperature Setpoint**: Allows setting the desired temperature between 40°C and 230°C.